….shows BMW how to do a modern interior with wood accents. Take a look at this interior, shown at the 2015 Tokyo Motor Show.

 And now, here’s BMW´s attempt at modernity, which I can’t help feeling looks brittle and uncoordinated:

 And this is the side profile.
+This is inspired.
+The lines are nearly parallel yet the car retains a strong sense of poise and purpose.
+Great colour as well.
+The b-c pillar shows how it can be done.
+This is design to make you fall in love with design all over again.
 I wish they’d put this effort into a production car.
 It’s not much fun thinking the actual cars won’t be quite such a pleasure to view.
 They are not bad but not super.